OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 ![2020 DevOps structural equation model](2020-structural-equation-model.png)

 Each of the arrows describes a predictive relationship.
-You can use this map to work out what items will help you solve the problems you are facing.
+You can use this map to work out what items will help you solve the problems you're facing.

 For example, [Continuous Delivery](https://octopus.com/devops/continuous-delivery/) depends on several [technical capabilities](https://octopus.com/devops/continuous-delivery/continuous-delivery-capabilities/), like version control and trunk-based development, and leads to increased software delivery performance and reduced burnout (among other benefits).

 If you find this version of the model overwhelming, the 2022 version offers a simpler view, with many of the groups collapsed.
 Using simplified views of the model can help you navigate it before you drill into the more detailed lists of capabilities.